Mehrdad93/Sentiment-classification-NB-XLNet/result/SOTA/README.md

 As you can see in the link above, **[XLNet (Yang et al., 2019) model](https://github.com/zihangdai/xlnet)** shows promising results for both fine-grained as well as binary classification problems on all IMDb, Yelp, and SST datasets.

-Here is another usefull document for comparing the accuracy of XLNet-base and -large models and other sota models such as BERT and RoBERTa: https://www.cs.princeton.edu/courses/archive/spring20/cos598C/lectures/lec5-pretraining2.pdf
+Here is another useful document for comparing the accuracy of XLNet-base and -large models and other sota models such as BERT and RoBERTa: https://www.cs.princeton.edu/courses/archive/spring20/cos598C/lectures/lec5-pretraining2.pdf

 <img src="https://github.com/Mehrdad93/Chata-assessment/blob/main/result/SOTA/image/picking_sota.png" width="500"/>